MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/oracle-database.md

 5. Select the name of your on-premises data gateway.

-   > [!Note]
+   > [!NOTE]
    > You must select an on-premises data gateway for this connector, whether the Oracle database is on your local network or on a web site.

 6. If you're connecting to this Oracle database for the first time, select the type of credentials for the connection in **Authentication kind**.
-Choose **Basic** if you plan to login with an Oracle username and password.
+Choose **Basic** if you plan to sign in with an Oracle username and password.
 Choose **Windows** when using Windows operating system authentication and with both the Oracle client and server running on Windows.

-6. Enter your credentials.
+7. Enter your credentials.

-7. Select **Next** to continue.
+8. Select **Next** to continue.

-8. In **Navigator**, select the data you require, then select **Transform data** to transform the data in Power Query Editor.
+9. In **Navigator**, select the data you require, then select **Transform data** to transform the data in Power Query Editor.

 ## Connect to an Oracle Autonomous Database

 >[!Note]
->Currently, you can connect to an Oracle Autonomous Database from Excel, Power BI Desktop, Power BI service, Power Apps, SQL Server Analysis Services, and BizTalk Server using the procedures in this section.
+>Currently, you can connect to an Oracle Autonomous Database from Excel, Power BI Desktop, Power BI service, Fabric (Dataflow Gen2), Power Apps, SQL Server Analysis Services, and BizTalk Server using the procedures in this section.
 These tools use unmanaged ODP.NET to connect.
 Other Microsoft tools, including SQL Server Data Tools, SQL Server Integration Services, and SQL Server Reporting Services, use managed ODP.NET to connect to Oracle Autonomous Database using largely similar procedures.

 To connect Power BI to an Oracle Autonomous Database, you need the following accounts and apps: